-Also, considering the fact that Bitcoin is based on the blockchain technology, I’d recommend you to thoroughly understand the concept of blockchain.
-Because if the term blockchain is alien to you, this guide might not be of great help to you.
+Also, because Bitcoin is based on blockchain technology, I’d recommend you to understand the concept of blockchain thoroughly.
+Because the term blockchain is alien to you, this guide might not be of great help to you.

 What Is Bitcoin Mining?

-Before diving into how Bitcoin mining works, I recommend you to watch this short video on Bitcoin mining to get an overall picture of what mining is.
+Before diving into how Bitcoin mining works, I recommend you watch this short video on Bitcoin mining to get an overall picture of mining.

 As stated in the video, unlike printing of the fiat currency by central banks, bitcoins are mined on the Bitcoin network.
 Think of it like gold mining but on the internet.

-And just like gold mining is cost and energy intensive, Bitcoin mining too is intensive because it is rare and limited by the design of its own protocol.
+And just like gold mining is cost and energy-intensive, Bitcoin mining is intensive because it is rare and limited by the design of its own protocol.

-Introduction of new Bitcoins happens when Bitcoin miners mine a valid Bitcoin block successfully thereby earning the block reward in new Bitcoins.
-This process is sometimes also referred to lottery because this process of winning new coins happens based on guesses which the miners make.
+The introduction of new Bitcoins happens when Bitcoin miners mine a valid Bitcoin block, thereby earning the block reward in new Bitcoins.
+This process is sometimes referred to as the lottery because winning new coins happens based on guesses that the miners make.

 However, these are not simple, random guesses.
-Instead, they are highly educated and constrained guesses which requires a lot of energy.
+Instead, they are highly educated and constrained guesses which require a lot of energy.

-For each guess to be even tested, a certain amount of energy needs to spent, in which usually most guesses fail, wasting a lot of energy from the miner’s pocket.
+For each guess to be even tested, a certain amount of energy needs to spend, which usually most guesses fail, wasting a lot of energy from the miner’s pocket.

-Irrespective of that, every 10 minutes a miner in the world succeeds in guessing it right after a lot of energy spending and is thus allowed to add the block onto the blockchain and receives the lottery amount which is the block reward.
+Irrespective of that, every 10 minutes, a miner in the world succeeds in guessing it right after a lot of energy spending.
+Thus, it can add the block onto the blockchain and receive the lottery amount, the block reward.

-This was a non-technical way of understanding what Bitcoin mining is and how it works on a higher level.
+This was a non-technical way of understanding Bitcoin mining and how it works on a higher level.